lex/monitoring-samples/appium-ios/README.md

+# iOS Java Appium Sample

+## App

 This directory contains a modified version of the iOS Wikipedia app in a zip file.
 The application has been compiled and signed with debug options, and any certificate checks have been turned off.

+## Test Package
-In addition, there is an Appium test script.

-To pack it all up, just run
+In addition an Appium test script is required.
+To create the test package, just run

-    cd java && zip -r9 ~/wikipedia-ios-test.zip .
+    cd java && zip -r9 ./wikipedia-ios-test.zip .

-Then upload the resulting ~/wikipedia-ios-test.zip as an Appium test, and the wikipedia-ios.zip as the application.
+Then upload the resulting `wikipedia-ios-test.zip` as an Appium test, and the `wikipedia-ios.zip` as the application when creating new monitoring check.